davidjeddy/how_effective_is_http2/README.md

 Wait for the process to complete.
 Once complete use the IP address and update your (sub)domain with the address.

+Example

-    test.davidjeddy.com 1.2.3.4
+    your.domain.exp 1.2.3.4

 Wait for the TTL (time to live) to refresh.
 You should be able to visit the site via the URL.

 #### For HTTP/2

- - HTTP/2 req.
-SSL; ssh into the traffic_target instance and execute the /root/ssl_install.sh to generate a cert.
+To enable HTTP2 SSH into the traffic_source machine, sudo to root, and cd to root's home dire.

+    ssh -i ./shared/http2_effectiveness.pem ubuntu@TRAFFIC_SOURCE_IP
+    sudo su
+    cd ~/

+Then run the `ssl_install.sh` script.

+Once completed ensure 443 is reachable.
+Often this means opening the port.
- - Ensure port 443 is open, Terraform does not support Lightsail pot management as of the time of writing.
+**Note**: Terraform does not support Lightsail port management as of the time of writing.

 ### Traffic Generator